PadreIDE/Padre/share/icons/padre/README.txt

 Note to Packagers:

-This directory contains padre-specific icons, all of which have either been created from scratch by members of the Padre team (they fall under the same terms as Perl(!) itself) or have their source individually documented and verified with licensing information below.
+This directory contains padre-specific icons, all of which have either been created from scratch by members of the Padre team as described below (they fall under the same terms as Perl(!) itself) or have their source individually documented and verified with licensing information below.

 Note to Developers: